Discover how to measure battery state-of-charge and what future developments may bring.

 Courtesy of Cadex

-Cars with electric propulsion systems use similar fuel-gauge technologies to determine the state-of-charge and state-of-function of the battery.
+Cars with electric propulsion systems use advanced fuel-gauge technologies to determine the state-of-charge and state-of-function of the battery.
 The challenge is in knowing how far a vehicle can travel with a fully charged battery in various ambient conditions.
 A tailwind on a sunny day is more forgiving than a headwind with snow.
-The aging of a battery adds to the challenge and the fuel gauge will lose accuracy over time.
+The aging of a battery adds to the challenge and the fuel gauge loses accuracy over time.
 Showing 30 minutes of remaining runtime and then shutting down, as is common with laptops, will not be easily forgiven with the electric vehicle.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.